wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

     <kbd>![image174](./images/media/image174.png)</kbd>

     You can see a warning that remote file access is not configured.
 You can ignore that as you will not configure Liberty via AdminCenter. <br>
-    But you could click on the link to see the configuration in design and source view.
+    But you could click the link to see the configuration in design and source view.

 12. Select to log out as admin.